glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Software

 \subsection{Optimization}

-Additional control options can be passed to the \code{glmm} and \code{glmmPen} functions using the \code{optim\_options} argument and the \code{optimControl()} control structure.
+Additional optimization control options can be passed to the \code{glmm} and \code{glmmPen} functions using the \code{optim\_options} argument and the \code{optimControl()} control structure.
 Some default settings in \code{optimControl} depend on the family of the data or the number of random effects.
-Descriptions of several of the main \code{optimControl()} arguments and their defaults are listed below:
+Descriptions of several of the main \code{optimControl()} arguments and their defaults are listed below.
+Disclaimer: Some optimization argument default values may be refined in future versions of the package if additional package testing suggests that changes could improve package performance (e.g.,~adjustments for certain data conditions or outcome families); please check the current \CRANpkg{glmmPen} documentation for the most up-to-date default information.

 \code{sampler}: a character string specifying the sampling type used in the E-step of the MCECM algorithm.
-The default sampler is ``stan'', which requests the No-U-Turn Hamiltonian Monte Carlo sampling performed by the \pkg{rstan} package \citep{stan2020, stan2017}.
+The default sampler is ``stan'', which requests the No-U-Turn Hamiltonian Monte Carlo sampling performed by the \CRANpkg{rstan} package \citep{stan2020, stan2017}.
 We strongly recommend using this sampling method due to its speed and efficiency.
 Other options include ``random\_walk'', which requests the Metropolis-within-Gibbs adaptive random walk sampler \citep{adaptMCMC2009}, or ``independence'', which requests the Metropolis-within-Gibbs independence sampler \citep{compstats2012}.

 \code{var\_start}: either a character string ``recommend'' (default) or a positive numeric value.
 This argument specifies the initial starting variance of the random effects covariance matrix.
-If \code{var\_start} is set to ``recommend'', the function fits a fixed and random intercept only model using the \pkg{lme4} package and sets the starting variance to the random intercept variance multiplied by 2.
+If \code{var\_start} is set to ``recommend'', the function fits a fixed and random intercept only model using the \CRANpkg{lme4} package and sets the starting variance to the random intercept variance multiplied by 2.
 The random effects covariance matrix is initialized as a diagonal matrix with the value of \code{var\_start} as the diagonal elements.